Reclaiming my Wild Heart; Who am I really?

 I feel the truth of this quote viscerally.

 Over the years, for me, life has been a quest to find out “who am I really?”
 This is what I know for sure up until now.
 I am contemplative, gregarious, honest, open and closed-minded, sensitive, complicated, brave, anxious, wildly curious, strong, vulnerable, stubborn, flexible, cautious, adventurous, quiet, loud, spontaneous, ridged, gentle, tough, and creative.
-I procrastinate sometimes, I am not as organized as I would like, my house is often cluttered, but I am finally OK.
-I am all of that and more to discover, both dark and light.
+I procrastinate sometimes, I am not as organized as I would like, and my house is often cluttered, but I am finding my way.
+I am all that and more to discover, both dark and light.
 I, too, am learning to embrace the paradox of who I am.
 I will forever be a student of life and have come to love the human spirit, primarily when it is fully expressed.

 I look at this picture of me as a little girl; I understand her now and love her dearly.
-I used to wonder who I might have been if life had been different, but I now know that I was given the exact life I’ve had to become who I am.
+I used to wonder who I might have been if life had been different, but I now know I was given the exact life I’ve had to become who I am.
 I am who I am.

-Let us all embrace our wild, untamed creative selves.
+Let us all embrace our wild, untamed, creative selves.
 It is more critical than at any other time in history.
 Yin is rising.
 Gaia is waiting ❤

 This entry was posted in Uncategorized.
 Bookmark the permalink.